-i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership);

-ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges 2015 ("the Code"); and iii. having due regard to the UK Corporate Governance Code 2016 insofar as it is applicable to the further education sector.
+- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges 2015 ("the Code"); and - iii. having due regard to the UK Corporate Governance Code 2018 insofar as it is applicable to the further education sector.

 The College is committed to exhibiting best practice in all aspects of corporate governance.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-The Board formally adopted the English Colleges' Foundation Code of Governance in July 2012 with which, in the opinion of the Governors, it has complied in full throughout the year ended 31 July 2017.
-In addition in July 2016 the Board formally adopted the new English Colleges' Code of Good Governance which replaces the Foundation Code.
+In July 2016 the Board formally adopted the new English Colleges' Code of Good Governance.